ridulfo/nicolo.se/README.md

 The diagrams are [mermaid.js](https://mermaid.js.org/) diagrams and are built as svg to improve performance.

 ## Structure
 `src/pages` contains all the pages.
-The pages are either in that directory or the `/src/pages/blog` directory.
-The blog directory is for blog posts and the other directory is for pages that are not blog posts.
+The pages are either in that directory or the `/src/pages/texts` directory.
+The texts directory is for posts and the other directory is for pages that are not posts.

-The images for the blog are kept in `publib/blog/$(post_name)_files.
+The images for the posts are kept in `assets/$(post_name)_files.

-## Blog
+## texts

 ### Notebooks